Skip to Content

 Hotel building in Union Square San Francisco

+One amazing thing you can do in SF is splurge on a luxury hotel stay for a special occasion.
 Fisherman’s Wharf and Union Square are the two most popular neighborhoods for first time visitors to stay.
-But we suggest also looking at SoMa, Financial District and Mission as alternatives.
+But we recommend looking at SoMa for a more luxurious hotel stay.

-Having used these passes in cities all around the world, we can speak directly from experience when we say they can save you money.
+Many of the popular paid attractions in this guide are included on San Francisco attraction passes.
+We’ve used attraction passes in cities all around the world, so we can speak directly from experience when we say they can definitely save you money.

 Three types of San Francisco attractions city passes to use for bundling the best things to do in SF